j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ---

-## Quality Control
+## Quick Quality Control
 First things first, check your actual sequence files to be sure your data isn't hot garbage before you go through all of this.
 I generally recommend [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), as it gives a good overview of how well your sequencing went.
-It's also dead easy to use.
+It's also dead easy to use and will indicate whether you might need to trim adaptors off your reads.

-There are a few other steps where it's useful to QC things.
-Look at your BAM files after alignment in IGV to see if you actually have visible peaks or a ton of background.
-Additionally, after calling peaks, check the `peaks.xls` file for each sample for peak numbers and FDRs.
-There's a peak below that will do this for you.
+Low

 ## Peak Calling